Categories

 Be positive and congratulatory

 It shouldn’t feel personal, but often it does.
-You’re allowed to feel upset, but you need to be positive for your colleague.
-Moving jobs can be a hugely stressful and emotional process, but the decision to resign is a big thing, and so it’s important to be happy and excited for them.
-It’s likely that your colleague has been offered more money, a promotion, or a role they’ve wanted for a long time.
-Even if you feel they’re making a huge mistake, or can’t help but worry about the repercussions of them leaving, it’s important to stay professional and not let your emotions get in the way of congratulating them.
+You can feel upset, but you must be positive for your colleague.
+Moving jobs can be a hugely stressful and emotional process, but deciding to resign is a big thing, so it’s essential to be happy and excited for them.
+Your colleague has likely been offered more money, a promotion, or a role they’ve wanted for a long time.
+Even if you feel they’re making a colossal mistake or can’t help but worry about the repercussions of them leaving, it’s crucial to stay professional and not let your emotions get in the way of congratulating them.

 Take a break to collect your thoughts